 The whole philosophy of a customer data platform is to use data to understand customers better.
 Better understanding = better relationships.

 Customers today are bombarded with ads, campaigns, messaging on every device they look at.
 It’s gotten to the point where most customers have become hyper-aware of the ads they’re being presented with.
 Banner blindness has become a real thing where consumers block out elaborate display ads.

-Today, campaigns are controlled by the consumers.
+Today, campaigns are controlled by consumers.
 YouTube’s “Skip Ad” button allows viewers to click away from an advertisement.
 Google carefully chooses which ads to push on the average internet user.
 Consumers can very easily click on the button that would “Stop showing this ad.”.

 Consumers are contributing to the already growing segmentation process by choosing what they’re willing to tolerate – and what they will pull the ad blocker on.

 This is why personalization becomes key in all marketing activities.

 In the yesteryears, a nationwide campaign blaring on every television set in between shows was the only way brands could connect with the audience.
 Today the opportunities to connect with consumers may have increased via online and offline channels, but a business’s ability to reach them in a meaningful way has become tremendously challenging.